In 2016, Taos County witnessed 16 suicides, including two teenagers. Yet little exists in Taos in the way of suicide prevention.

 TBH is in the process of becoming a Zero Suicide agency.
 Zero Suicide is a commitment to suicide prevention in health and behavioral health care systems that utilizes a specific set of tools and strategies.
 It is both a concept and a practice.

 TBH’s suicide prevention effort focuses on Taos High School students.
-The effort is led by two TBH counselors — Marsha Carlson and Elizabeth (Lisa) Stern, with the help of a new TBH intern, Amani Carroccio from New Mexico Highlands University.
 When a concern comes in from a teacher, principal, or social worker, that a child is in crisis, one of the counselors rushes to offer help.
 (Taos High School has only one social worker for special ed students due to budget cuts.)

 Funding for Crisis Response